 In an increasingly dynamic energy market we build real-time software solutions for the trade and distribution of electricity, gas, coal, freight and emissions.
 Thereby, we improve the provision of energy and facilitate the transition to a greener future.

 Towards a Smarter System

 The liberalisation of markets and the transition towards renewables has turned the EU energy sector into a dynamic and decentralised market.
-Applying our skills in data, trading and risk technology we build the tools that different players require.
+Applying our skills in data, trading, risk management and technology we build the tools that different players require.
 For instance, we set up algorithmic systems to support commodity traders.
 Further, we develop energy management services that support electricity providers, operators of smart grids as well as suppliers of gas and district heating.

 Booming Trade in Energy

-Our experience with capital markets, complex data flows, real-time technologies and analytics was a valuable asset to facilitate this expanding trade.
+To facilitate this booming trade, specialised exchanges such as the European Energy Exchange were established.
+As a result, our expertise with capital markets, complex data flows, real-time technologies and data analytics became a valuable asset to facilitate this expanding trade.

 The Complexity of Renewables

-Reacting to these developments, producers, suppliers and traders of energy increasingly bought and sold on short notice to limit surpluses and shortfalls.
+Reacting to these trends, producers, suppliers and traders of energy increasingly bought and sold on short-term exchanges, so-called intraday markets, limiting surpluses and shortfalls in electricity production.
 As a result, the volume of European intraday markets such as EPEX SPOT has more than tripled over the past ten years.

-To cope with these challenges, we have developed platforms that automatically integrate and analyse distinct types of data such as wind forecasts, water levels of rivers and reservoirs as well as load and spare capacity of regional and international grids.
+With the importance of wind and solar, the relevance of weather data also increased.
+Therefore, we built platforms that automatically integrate and analyse distinct types of data such as wind forecasts, water levels of rivers and reservoirs as well as load and spare capacity of regional and international grids.

 When AI Buys Electricity